Fifteenth Annual REFORC Conference on Early Modern Christianity

 Bridget Heal

-Professor at University of St. Andrews, School of History
+Professor of early modern history at the University of St. Andrews

 Read More